100,000 Cobbers: Critical

 It is a film for everybody, a picture everyone should see and one that no Australian can view without a feeling of pride and genuine emotion...
 From the time the recruits reach the enlistment depot every phase of their lives and training is presented with a realism hitherto lacking in some of our propaganda films.

 The film was distributed in England and the US.

-Filmnk magazine later wrote that Taylor and Richards made a "marvellous team".
+Filmnk magazine later wrote that Taylor and Richards made a "marvellous team" and called the film "terrific.
+Cinesound totally should have turned it into a feature.
+We know the reason why that wasn’t done – they were only commissioned to make a 30 minute film – but it wouldn’t have taken too much effort to expand.
+Cobbers has enough characters and conflict to sustain a feature film along the lines of The Way Ahead (1944).

 Later release

 In 1947 the army was worried about running short of men to serve in Japan and the islands.
 They used the film as a recruiting tool in conjunction with the British documentary The True Glory.